 LogZilla allows you to remove the chaff from the top and see only what you truly care about.

 Why must these legacy tools show you the same benign events every day?
 Why not build in a methodology that asks two simple questions:

 With that very simple concept, you are now able to see the 10, 20, 100, etc. events that are useful.

+Automatic network healing you say?
 If you can type, click, read, write it, we can automate it.
 LogZilla provides a mechanism to easily build in automation for actionable events.
-Remember I said that I don’t want to pay Professional Services?
-Well, you don’t have to.
 Automation in LogZilla is as simple as dropping in a script/program, etc. to do the work for you.
 Take a look here for some examples.

 Now let’s make it smart Ok, so now you can automate, but can you make it smart?
 Why not go and gather every single bit of knowledge about the affected device before opening that trouble ticket?

 Do you have to go and find out where the device is located, who owns it, what the SLAs are on it, performance history such as CPU utilization, bandwidth saturation, last N logins, last time the configuration was changed…yadda…yadda…yadda.

 Time is money And downtime is a ton of money…an average of $7.9k per minute.
 Why not have LogZilla go and fetch all that related information for you and automatically open a trouble ticket so that your staff can begin to solve the problem within seconds instead of running around like crazy people trying to gather intelligence on it?